nikkiregimbal/ProductivityReproducibility/README.md

----
-title: "Assessing the effects of temperature on backswimmer development and dispersal""
+# title: Assessing the effects of temperature on backswimmer development and dispersal
-author: "Nicole Regimbal"
+author: Nicole Regimbal
-date: "2025-09-13"
-output: pdf_document
----

 ## Course work for CIEE Productivity and Reproducibility 2025